Maximvdw/openhps-examples-2021/6-server/README.md

 - Set up a data service that stores `BLEObject`s in memory
 - Set up a socket connection on port 3000
 - Set up a multilateration positioning algorithm
+- Set up a knn fingerprinting algorithm
+- Load a dataset

 ### What will you not learn?
 - Authorization of the socket server (any client can access it)